 7. Avocado and Olive Oil Mask

 A really great home remedy for frizzy hair is to use an olive oil and avocado mask.
 Avocado has fatty acids that will tame your frizz, and so does olive oil.

-Frizzy hair is every woman’s nightmare, but you can combat it with the natural hair masks, techniques, and ingredients you’ve found here.
-Many women tend to forget about their hair until it’s causing a problem.
+Frizzy hair can be a nightmare, but you can combat it with the natural hair masks, techniques, and ingredients you’ve found here.
+Many people tend to forget about their hair until it’s causing a problem.
 When you’re giving yourself a wonderful spa day during the week, don’t forget to nourish those beautiful locks, too!
 That way, you won’t have to worry about frizz because you’ll never have it.